veyon/docs/admin/cli.rst

-        config - Commands for managing the configuration of Veyon ldap - Commands for configuring and testing LDAP/AD integration networkobjects - Commands for managing the builtin network object directory remoteaccess - Remote view or control a computer service - Commands for configuring and controlling Veyon Service shell - Commands for shell functionalities
+        config - Commands for managing the configuration of Veyon ldap - Commands for configuring and testing LDAP/AD integration networkobjects - Commands for managing the builtin network object directory power - Commands for controlling power status of computers remoteaccess - Remote view or control a computer service - Commands for configuring and controlling Veyon Service shell - Commands for shell functionalities